dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.72
+Ultimate Whitecream addon update	Version 1.1.73

-Fixed mostly: DaftSex
+Fixed: Beeg

+Fixed: Spankbang

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12